muhammedalsalim/muhammedalsalim/README.md

 - 👋 Hi, this is @mRepublic
 - 👀 I’m interested in data_analysis, javascript, web_devlopment
-- 🌱 I’m currently learning data_analysis
+- 🌱 I’m currently learning coding and data_analysis
-- 💞️ I’m looking to collaborate on data_analysis and javascript
+- 💞️ I’m looking to collaborate on javascript and data_analysis
 - 📫 How to reach me ... coming soon

 <!---